paulscherrerinstitute/fast-feedback-indexer/README.md

 > ctest
 ```

-For depositing the python module in /tmp/test use
+For depositing the python module in /tmp/test on a Linux system use

 ```
 > cd build
 > cmake ... -DPYTHON_MODULE=1 ..